 - If AR/VR is successful, who wins and who loses?

-ARM, Advanced Micro Devices, Inc., Allwinner Technology Co., Ltd., Apple Inc., Dartmouth College, Dell Inc., Facebook, Inc., Fujitsu Limited, Fuzhou Rockchip Electronics Co., Ltd., Gaijin Games, Inc., Google Inc., HTC Corporation, Hewlett Packard Enterprise, Huawei Technologies Co., Ltd., Intel Corporation, LG Corp., Lenovo Group Limited., Magic Leap, Inc., MediaTek Inc., Miami University, Microsoft Corporation, NIANTIC, INC., NVIDIA Corporation, Nintendo Co., Ltd., Oculus VR, LLC, QUALCOMM Incorporated, Razer, Samsung, Sony Corporation, Toshiba Corporation, VIA Technologies, Inc., Valve Corporation., Virtuix Holdings Inc., Wikitude GmbH
+Advanced Micro Devices, Inc., Allwinner Technology Co., Ltd., Apple Inc., Dartmouth College, Dell Inc., Facebook, Inc., Fujitsu Limited, Fuzhou Rockchip Electronics Co., Ltd., Gaijin Games, Inc., Google Inc., HTC Corporation, Hewlett Packard Enterprise, Huawei Technologies Co., Ltd., Intel Corporation, LG Corp., Lenovo Group Limited, MAGIC LEAP, INC., MediaTek Inc., Microsoft Corporation, NVIDIA Corporation, Nintendo Co., Ltd., Oculus VR, LLC, QUALCOMM Incorporated, Razer Inc., Samsung, Softbank Corp., Sony Corporation, Toshiba Corporation, VIA Technologies, Inc., Virtuix Holdings Inc., Wikitude GmbH, Xiaomi Inc.